SEP-IRA vs. Profit-Sharing Plan: Five Small Business Considerations

 What forms do you fill out, and how do you maintain the plan?
 Complexity of administration can be a real issue with employee retirement plans.
 Let’s explore some key differences in the setup process for both plans.

 Once you set up a SEP-IRA, and you’ve figured out what to contribute, the heavy lifting is finished.
 There’s no special tax paperwork, and ongoing administration is fairly simple.
 Your chosen vendor takes care of things from there.
-For example, if you select TD Ameritrade, we’d report contributions and distributions with the IRS.
 Once you put money in the accounts and take the tax deduction, you’re pretty much done with the administration.

 Carefully consider this aspect of plan administration to make sure the benefits outweigh the costs.